 For a summary of what we heard in phase one of engagement pdf click here (3.89 MB)

-Work on the Cultural Master Plan has started and will be completed in the fall of 2019.
+Work on the Cultural Master Plan will be completed in 2020.

 On February 5 Council approved a pdf terms of reference (413 KB) for an advisory group.
 The group will offer insights, make recommendations, and provide key information to complement the findings and discussions raised by the consultant.
 Council appointed one council member, Councillor Comfort, and the following members of the public: James Kendall, Julia Knowlden, Karl Wahl, Charlotte MacNaughton, Brian McClure, Matthew Park, Tamara Ross, Andrew Western, and Dave Carlson.